 - Applicability

-- The Raleigh Stormwater Management Design Manual along with the Guidelines for Land Disturbing Activities and amendments, on file in the City Clerk’s Office, is adopted by reference as part of this UDO.
+- The Raleigh Stormwater Design Manual and amendments, on file in the City Clerk’s Office, is adopted by reference as part of this UDO.

 - If the specifications of the above referenced adopted documents are more restrictive or apply a higher standard than other laws or regulations, that fact shall not prevent application of the specifications in these documents.